 Workplace wellness is one approach to optimizing your organization’s employee retention plan.
 Workplace wellness programs contribute to the health, well-being, and engagement of employees, increasing retention rates and reducing levels of voluntary turnover.

-With a robust workplace wellness program that collects and analyzes data, your organization can determine how well employee health and well-being initiatives contribute to an increase in employee retention.
+Wellics offers a robust workplace wellness program that collects and analyzes data, allowing your organization to determine how employee health and well-being initiatives contribute to an increase or stabilization in employee retention.
 Use Wellics to set custom metrics, including various employee retention metrics, showing you the relationship between employee wellness and retention over time.